Companies in China are aggressively developing gas storage capacity to combat winter gas supply constraint. How wil… https://t.co/a9AdhIZYDM

 Countries such as Bulgaria and Romania have draft plans to launch competitive auctions in the next few years, but these countries already met their 2020 targets ahead of schedule, thanks to a combination of hydropower in the mix and biomass used for heating.
 As 2030 approaches, and the EU raises the possibility of tougher targets for carbon emissions, it's clear that renewable power offers huge potential in countries where coal has traditionally been the dominant fuel.

-Zoe Grainge is a senior analyst on the Gas, Power, and Energy Futures team at IHS Markit.
+Zoe Grainge is a senior analyst on the Climate and Sustainability team at IHS Markit.

 Posted on 4 December 2020.